Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 - Sam (X): Marks the first and most emphasized beat of the rhythmic cycle.

-- Khali (0): A wave of the hand, indicating an unstressed or "empty" division, which adds a unique swing to the rhythm.
+- Khali (0): A wave of the hand, indicating an unstressed division.

 Tips for Mastering Vilambit Ektaal